Bank holiday collections - Information and advice for recycling and waste collections during bank holidays.

 The costs will be finalised following the completion of a tender exercise.

+Because the council is reliant upon service providers for elements of the delivery timetable, it is lobbying hard to secure these complex works as quickly as possible.
 The council is also liaising with Natural Resources Wales to mitigate any potential environmental impact from the works.

 Once the new deck has been installed, the council’s priority will be to return traffic to normal and ensure that drivers can safely use the new bridge to enter or leave the Ogmore Valley.